-- I. Evaluate internal controls by using the FCMAT's Fiscal Health Risk Analysis and Key Fiscal Indicators.
-Several sections of these FCMAT tools can help identify manifestations of a lack of internal controls: - a.
-Cash Monitoring - b.
-Management Information Systems - c.
-Budget Development and Adoption - d.
-Position Control - e.
-Budget Monitoring - f.
-Annual Independent Audit Report - g.
-General Ledger - 2.
-Review the district's latest audit report or other assessment report to determine if the internal controls failed, passed, or had major findings and exceptions.
-It helps to read the following sections of an audit report: - a.
-Reconciliation of Annual Financial and Budget Report with Audited Financial Statements - It could be a sign of a weakness in internal controls if the district's auditor continually has to adjust the district's unaudited actuals.
-For example, if the auditors need to make an adjustment to the accounts receivable balance every year, it might mean the district has a control weakness in identifying and recording revenues. - b.
-Report on State Compliance - Determine which state programs were selected and tested.
-Read the opinion to see if the auditor found any areas of noncompliance. - c.
-Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards - Read the opinion to see if the auditor found any noncompliance. - d.
-Independent Auditor's Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by OMB Circular A-133 - Read the opinion to see if the auditor found any incidence of noncompliance. - e.
+- Evaluate internal controls by using the FCMAT's Fiscal Health Risk Analysis and Key Fiscal Indicators.
+Several sections of these FCMAT tools can help identify manifestations of a lack of internal controls:

+- a.
+Cash Monitoring

+- b.
+Management Information Systems

+- c.
+Budget Development and Adoption

+- d.
+Position Control

+- e.
+Budget Monitoring

+- f.
+Annual Independent Audit Report

+- g.
+General Ledger

+- 2. Review the district's latest audit report or other assessment report to determine if the internal controls failed, passed, or had major findings and exceptions.
+It helps to read the following sections of an audit report:

+- a.
+Reconciliation of Annual Financial and Budget Report with Audited Financial Statements

+It could be a sign of a weakness in internal controls if the district's auditor continually has to adjust the district's unaudited actuals.
+For example, if the auditors need to make an adjustment to the accounts receivable balance every year, it might mean the district has a control weakness in identifying and recording revenues.

+b.
+Report on State Compliance

+Determine which state programs were selected and tested.
+Read the opinion to see if the auditor found any areas of noncompliance.

+c.
+Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards d.
+Independent Auditor's Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by OMB Circular A-133 e.
 Schedule of Findings and Questioned Costs